-Although much smaller than Oslo, Bergen is evenly interesting, if not even more interesting to visit than Oslo.
+Although much smaller than Oslo, Bergen is just as, if not even more, interesting to visit than Oslo.
 The scenery surrounding the city is fantastic.
 Bergen is surrounded by seven mountains, multiple peninsulas and islands, fjords, and the North sea.

-It is not a budget-friendly city, so if you are visiting Bergen be ready to spend some money.
-From supermarkets to cafes, and restaurants, everything is pricey.
+It is not a budget-friendly city, so if you’re visiting Bergen, be ready to spend some money.
+From supermarkets to cafes and restaurants, everything is pricey.
 You will pay for a cup of coffee double what you would pay in Berlin or Vienna.
 Hostels and hotels are also more expensive than in many places, but it is truly worth visiting.

 You can get to Bergen by car or a bus from Oslo, and the scenic drive is 7 hours long.
 The other more efficient option is to fly.
 The flight is less than one hour long, and there are about 20 flights between these two cities every day.

 Bergen is a university city and very alive during the winter months, so you will never get bored here.
 Even if it’s much more colorful during summer, I think it is especially beautiful in winter, when snow falls on red and orange buildings in the city center.